lpoulter1/language-text-adventure/README.md

 - **Grammar Explanations**: Understand basic Italian grammar rules through practical examples.
 - **Visual Design**: Enjoy a visually appealing interface with Italian-inspired colors and design.
 - **Progress Tracking**: Keep track of your progress and vocabulary learned.
+- **Text-to-Speech**: Hear the correct pronunciation of Italian words and phrases using ElevenLabs API.

 ## Technical Details